bigmms/reinforcement_learning_hdr/README.md

 cd reinforcement_learning_hdr
 ```
 2. Place your own **low-resolution images** in `./test/Images` folder.
 (There are two sample images - baboon and comic).
+3. Download pretrained models from Google Drive or Baidu Drive.
+Place the models in ./models.
+We provide two models with high perceptual quality and high PSNR performance (see model list).
-3. Run test.
+4. Run test.
 We provide ESRGAN model and RRDB_PSNR model and you can config in the `test.py`.
 ```
 python agent_test.py
 ```
-4. The results are in `./test/test_run/results` folder.
+5. The results are in `./test/test_run/results` folder.